 Because UC is interested in knowing about your or a family member's military service, you may wish to use the personal statement to communicate the following:

 - Describe how your military service has been instrumental in developing your educational plans.

-- Indicate if you are affiliated with the military, such as the spouse or dependent of someone who is on active duty or a current participant in an ROTC-type program.
+- Indicate if you're affiliated with the military, such as the spouse or dependent of someone who is on active duty or a current participant in an ROTC-type program.

 Tips on the personal statement

-Hear what UC students have to say about writing the essays.
+- Hear what UC students have to say about writing the personal statement.
+Watch the video »

 - Download the personal statement worksheet for freshman applicants [PDF]